MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/semantic-index-for-copilot.md

 ## Information protection

 In the context of search, there are no additional ways to exclude data from the semantic index using information protection capabilities.
 The semantic index inherits security and privacy settings from Microsoft Search, and data brought in from third party connectors will be provided the same storage and protections as other Microsoft 365 data.
-For organizations that are investigating additional information protection options, Microsoft 365 provides built-in capabilities in Microsoft 365 apps and add-on products to help Administrators protect organizational data through data minimalization and reducing oversharing.
+For organizations that are investigating additional information protection options, Microsoft 365 provides built-in capabilities in Microsoft 365 apps and add-on products to help Administrators protect organizational data through data minimization and reducing oversharing.
 The following sections outline the options available for organizations for reference only.

-## Data minimalization
+## Data minimization

-Data minimalization reduces the amount of data available to be accessed within your organization.
+Data minimization reduces the amount of data available to be accessed within your organization.
 Retaining and deleting content is often needed for compliance and regulatory requirements, but deleting content that no longer has business value also helps you manage risk and liability.
 [Microsoft Purview Data Lifecycle Management](/purview/data-lifecycle-management), which is [licensed separately](https://azure.microsoft.com/products/purview/), can be used to delete content that is no longer needed with retention policies for management at scale, and retention labels for exceptions and granular control.

 ## Reduce oversharing